SciML/JumpProcesses.jl/docs/src/jump_types.md

 - It is currently only possible to simulate `VariableRateJump`s with `SSAStepper` when using systems with only bounded `VariableRateJump`s and the `Coevolve` aggregator.
-- When choosing a different aggregator than `Coevolve`, `SSAStepper` can not currently be used, and the `JumpProblem` must be coupled to a continuous problem type such as an `ODEProblem` to handle time-stepping.
+- When choosing a different aggregator than `Coevolve`, `SSAStepper` cannot currently be used, and the `JumpProblem` must be coupled to a continuous problem type such as an `ODEProblem` to handle time-stepping.
 The continuous time-stepper treats *all* `VariableRateJump`s as `ContinuousCallback`s, using